Real-Life Cognitive Enhancers: Could You Become ‘Limitless’?

 Additionally, food-based cognitive enhancers are much easier to source legally.
 This means that they avoid most of the concerns over the purity of their ingredients, as they are bought, sold and regulated openly.
 Food supplement cognitive enhancers are lower-risk, their ingredients are frequently the subject of lots of research due to their being used for long periods, and they still provide cognition-enhancing effects for those who consume them.

-However, the question to ask is: Can they make you smarter?
+Another important question to ask is: Can a nootropic actually make you smarter?
 By taking NZT-48, Eddie was able to unlock some huge potential in his brain and boost his analytical skills through the roof.
 He makes millions on the stock market in weeks.
 The drug takes his brain and almost turns it into something else entirely, making him hypercompetent.
 He’s definitely smarter in some ways, and seems to be able to acquire knowledge at an inhuman rate.

 What these brain enhancers can do is make you better at becoming smart.
 ‘Smarter’ is, of course, a subjective word, but a cognitive enhancer can give you the productivity you need to grow more intelligent, more knowledgeable and (potentially) ‘smarter’.
 Smart drugs or natural nootropics, they’re both just supplements to help boost you towards your end goal.